MCT Oil Benefits: 6 Science-Backed Reasons to Use MCT

 Suppresses hunger

-MCT oil fills you up.
-The healthy fat is satiating, so you can go for longer periods without eating, and get to lunchtime without an energy crash.
-There’s science behind it: MCTs raise ketones, and ketones suppress ghrelin (aka your hunger hormone), and increase cholecystokinin (CCK), which makes you feel full.[7]
+MCT oil can be satiating, so you may be able to fast for longer periods or get to lunchtime without an energy crash.
+MCTs can raise ketones, which suppress the hunger hormone ghrelin and increase cholecystokinin (CCK) hormone that makes you feel full.
+These are most notably when following a ketogenic diet.[5]
+[6]

 Easy to digest

-The shorter chain lengths of the fat molecules means your body breaks down MCTs quicker than the more common long-chain triglycerides found in other fatty foods.
+The shorter chain lengths of the fat molecules mean your body breaks down MCTs quicker than the more common long-chain triglycerides found in other fatty foods.

 More brain power